Lorandil/Tiny-invaders-v4.2/README.md

 RLE compressing the graphics gave me about 1kB of flash, enough to add the decompression code (~160 bytes), a small font (3x5) and (high) score management (even with EEPROM storage).
+Because there were still some bytes left, I added more features ;)

 # New Features